gpeterson406/Greenwood_Book/_book/08-multipleLinearRegression.md

 explored in more detail.
 You should not then focus on hypothesis testing in this model^[Hypothesis testing so permeates the use of statistics that even after using AICs many researchers are pressured to report p-values for model components.
+\index{p-value!caution}
 Some of this could be confusion caused when people first learned these statistical methods because when we teach you statistics we show you how to use various methods, one after another, and forget to mention that you should not use **every** method we taught you in **every** analysis.].
 Confidence